 - While whisking, add the hot milk and cook for a minute or two more, until thickened and smooth.

-- Off the heat, add the Gruyere, Cheddar, 1 tablespoon salt, pepper, and nutmeg.
+- Off the heat, add the Gruyere, Cheddar, salt and pepper to taste and nutmeg.
 Add the cooked macaroni and the pasta water and stir well.
 Pour into a 3-quart baking dish.

 - Slice the tomatoes and arrange on top.